rweigel/phys513/2023/hw.md

 ## Laplace's Equation in 2-D Cartesian -- Numerical

 Use the equation found in HW problem 3.3.2 to determine if the "Correct Potentials" column in Table 1.20 of Ramo are correct.

+# HW 5

+**Note that problems 1--3 are due at 4 pm on Thursday, September 28th.
+I want to discuss the answers in class.**

+Problem #4 is due at 11:59 pm on Thursday, September 28th.

+After discussing these solutions in class on Thursday, September 28th, I will begin covering magnetism.
+It will be helpful if you briefly review chapters 27 and 28 of [Young & Freedman](https://drive.google.com/drive/folders/1RbJbDlpZB6THg1cKvlmRnvQYewRKmn03) and related sections in Griffiths Chapter 5 and/or Ramo Chapter 2.

+## Checking HW 4.3

+For HW problem 4.3, compute the charge density on the gray conductors.
+Assume there is a tiny gap between the conducting surfaces and the dielectrics.

+In class, I've emphasized the importance of checking your solution.
+For example,

+1. Symmetry checks were used when the problem has symmetry, in which case the mathematical solution should have a consistent symmetry
+2. Related problem checks were used if the parameters in a problem can be modified so the problem is equivalent to a simpler problem
+3. Sketching or plotting the solution and the solution to related problems
+4. Using physical checks -- for example, do the signs and magnitudes match what is expected from the charge configuration?
+If we modify a parameter (given constants) or a ratio of parameters, does the solution change in the expected way?
+Usually, a diagram was used to aid in the explanation of the physical check.

+Write at least 10 checks you could do on your solution to HW 4.3.
+Imagine that puppies will die if your answer is wrong, and you want to be certain that you understand everything about the problem and solution.

+Post your solution by 4 pm on Thursday, September 28th in a plain text file named `HW5_1.txt` in your GitHub repository.

+## Numerical Implementation of HW 4.3

+Describe how you would solve HW 4.3 using the finite difference method used in Section 1.20 of Ramo and used on HW 4.4.

+You do not need to do any calculations -- I am looking only for a description of the setup with words and equations.

+Post your solution by 4 pm on Thursday, September 28th in a file named `HW5_2.pdf` in your GitHub repository.

+## Capacitance

+Suppose the conducting system shown in figure 1.20a of Ramo was modified so that all sides were at zero potential except the left side, which was still at $80\text{ V}$.

+You do not need to do any calculations -- I am looking only for a description of the setup with words and equations.

+Post your solution by 11:59 pm on Thursday, September 28th in a file named `HW5_3.pdf` in your GitHub repository.

+## Polarized Object

+A sphere of radius $R_o$ has a spherical cavity of radius $R_i$.
+The sphere and cavity are centered on the origin.
+The region $R_i\le r\le R_o$ has a polarization $\mathbf{P}=(P_or^2/R_i^2)\hat{\mathbf{r}}$.
+The polarization is "frozen in", meaning that the object should be thought of as being created by gluing $+$ and $-$ charges in place to form the polarized object.
+Said another way, although the dipoles responsible for the polarization will create an electric field in the object, the polarization will not change, Or, equivalently, $\epsilon=\epsilon_o$ and so $\chi_e=0$ because $\epsilon=\epsilon_o(1+\chi_e)$.

+1. Find $\sigma_b$ and $\rho_b$.
+2. Find $\mathbf{E}_b(r)$, which is the electric field due to the bound charge densities found in part 1. of this problem.